nearform-actions/optic-release-automation-action/README.md

 *Why do I need this when I can create Npm automation tokens?*

+> An automation token will bypass two-factor authentication when publishing.
+If you have two-factor authentication enabled, you will not be prompted when using an automation token, making it suitable for CI/CD workflows.

-Although you can generate an Npm token that would let you bypass the MFA while publishing, this service let's you use the regular token and generate a token on the fly while publishing.
+Although you can generate an Npm token that would let you bypass the OTP while publishing, this service let's you use the Publish token and generate a token on the fly while publishing.
 It will request Optic service which would request OTP from your phone and only after your approval, will the release proceed.